Are you always playing the catchup game with your sales target?

 To understand this better, let us imagine a bucket.
-As you pump harder, the bucket fills initially, but as the bucket wears down and you notice gaping holes at the bottom; you must pump harder to keep the level of water constant and even harder to fill it.
-But what if, instead of pumping harder; you plugged the holes?
-To put this into context, the bucket is your organisation; the holes are your detractive customer practices, pumping is the action of your sales team, while your customer experience team empowers the stakeholders in your organisation to ensure these holes do not appear.
+As you pump harder, the bucket fills initially, but as the bucket wears down and you notice gaping holes at the bottom.
+You must pump harder to keep the level of water constant and even harder to fill it.
+But what if, instead of pumping harder, you plug the holes?
+To put this into context, the bucket is your organization; the holes are your detractive customer practices.
+Pumping is the action of your sales team, while your customer experience team empowers the stakeholders in your organization to ensure these holes do not appear.

-Looking at the returns of building an engaged customer base the responsibility should be shared by everyone in the organisation and not just be the focus of a team or department.
-As a customer centric organisation here are 7 strategies for you to engage your customers and unite your team in this vision as well!
+Building a customer-centric organization where the customer would love to do business with your brand is the responsibility that should be shared by everyone in the organization.
+Here are 7 strategies for you to retain your customers and unite your team in this vision as well!

 Sensitize your team to deliver an exceptional experience

-Your team should always focus on delivering an exceptional customer experience and realise the impact it can have on your business.
+Your team should always focus on delivering an exceptional customer experience and realize the impact it can have on your business.
 Draw a leaf from Ritz Carlton’s book.
-When a young customer once left his soft toy at the hotel, the management not only returned it back by post, but also sent along freebies and some photographs of the soft toy enjoying a massage at the spa, a ride in a golf cart by the beach and lounging by the swimming pool.
-All these create memories which the young customer will probably not only cherish forever, but also spread the news which in turn will attract new customer, thereby increasing revenues and subsequently; profits.
+When a young customer once left his soft toy at the hotel, the management not only returned it back by post but also sent along freebies and some photographs of the soft toy enjoying a massage at the spa, riding in a golf cart by the beach, and lounging by the swimming pool.
+All these create memories which the young customer will probably not only cherish forever but also spread the news.
+This act, in turn, will attract new customers, thereby increasing revenues and subsequently profits.

 Eliminate the friction between teams if any, so they work as a team in delivering a one company experience

-Remember the principle you probably studied, known as “unity of direction”?
-The organisation should gel together like a well oiled machine and move forward with coordination towards the same direction- customer loyalty.
-If there is any conflict between departments, say finances and marketing; they must immediately be resolved as this conflict will seep through to the front line and ultimately to the customers.
-Your customers should relish your one company experience, and not run between different departments to get their desires fulfilled.
+Remember the principle you probably studied, known as “unity of direction?”
+The organization and all its departments should work together like a well-oiled machine and move forward with coordination towards the same direction – customer loyalty.
+If there is any conflict between departments, it must immediately be resolved as this conflict will seep through to the front line and ultimately to the customers.
+Your customers should relish your one-company experience, and not run between different departments to get their desires fulfilled.

 Build the competency of your team to deliver the experience you promise to your customer

 Never over promise.
 This will only lose you customers in the short run and long run.
 Imagine your local pizza store’s receptionist saying that they will deliver a pizza at your residence in an hour only to later call back and say that it won’t be possible as there is a shortage of ingredients.
-That, dear readers; is what disaster is spelt like.
+That is what disaster is spelled like.

 Innovative products go a long way in encouraging your customers to make purchases.
 Several instances can provide substantial evidence to corroborate that.
 Let’s take the example of iPhones.
 When the first few iPhones released, there wasn’t much hype or paparazzi around it.
-However, once new ones were developed and released with new, interesting and unique features; customers flocked to purchase the new devices.
-This helped Apple gather an unprecedented 15.3% of the global smart phone market.
-New innovations often set the base on which a company’s expansion into a new market is built.
-Forbes noted that organisations often miss on new product designs by not taking the customer experience into account.
+However, once new ones were developed and released with new, interesting, and unique features, customers flocked to purchase the new devices.
+This helped Apple gather an unprecedented 15.3% of the global smartphone market.
+New innovations often set the cornerstone for a company’s expansion into a new market is built.
+Forbes noted that organizations often miss on new product designs by not taking the customer experience into account.

-As is obvious, there is no point of feedback if you do not intend to act upon it.
-Break down every customer feedback into bite sized chunks and devour them with the appetite of a starving wolf.
+One of the most famous entrepreneurs of all time, Bill Gates famously said, “We all need people who will give us feedback.
+That’s how we improve. ” As is obvious, there is no point of feedback if you do not intend to act upon it.
+Break down every customer feedback into bite-sized chunks and devour them with the appetite of a starving wolf.
 Analyse every piece and see if the asked for change is practically applicable or not.
 If not, do inform the customer and thank them for their valuable inputs.

-NPS® as a system helps you not only quantify your customer loyalty; but it also helps you find out the root cause of your customer delight or unhappiness.
-Addressing these negative feedbacks, and communicating these changes to your customers is just as vital as retaining the positive feedbacks, maintaining them and maybe improve the experience in order to keep the promoters in their throne and maybe convert detractors or passives into promoters.
+NPS® as a system helps you not only quantify your customer loyalty but also find out the root cause of your customer delight or unhappiness.
+Addressing negative feedback, and communicating these changes to your customers is just as vital as retaining the positive feedback.